Tony Sly

-Anthony James Sly (November 4, 1970 – July 31, 2012) was an American singer, songwriter and guitarist, best known as the front man of the punk rock band No Use for a Name.
+Anthony James Sly (November 4, 1970 – July 31, 2012) was an American singer, songwriter and guitarist, best known as the lead singer and lead guitarist of the punk rock band No Use for a Name.
 In his later years he also gained attention for his acoustic solo work, with two acoustic split albums he released with Lagwagon front man Joey Cape and two solo albums.

-Biography
+Early life and education

-Tony Sly attended Homestead High School in Cupertino, California.
+Tony Sly was born at the El Camino Hospital in Mountain View, California on November 4th, 1970 to parents John and Pauline Sly.
+He had two brothers, Jonathan and Michael Sly.
+Sly attended Montclaire Elementary School, followed by Cupertino Junior High School and Homestead High School in Cupertino, California.
 He was married to Brigitte Sly and had two daughters, Fiona Sly and Keira Sly.